id-tarzanych/countries/README.txt

 For example, Taiwan has the following values:

- * Name           - Taiwan
+ * Name           - Australia
- * Offical name   - Taiwan, Republic of China
+ * Offical name   - Commonwealth of Australia
- * ISO alpha-2    - TW
+ * ISO alpha-2    - AU
- * ISO alpha-3    - TWN
+ * ISO alpha-3    - AUS
- * ISO numeric-3  - 158
+ * ISO numeric-3  - 36
- * Continent      - Asia
+ * Continent      - Oceania
  * Enabled        - Yes

 The official names were originally taken from WikiPedia [2] and the majority of the continent information was imported from Country codes API project [3].

 This have been since standardised with the ISO 3166-1 standard.

 Country updates are added when the ISO officially releases these.
 This process may be up to 2 - 6 months.
 South Sudans inclusion took around a month.
 Kosovo